rilindo/cookbook-google-authenticator/README.md

 }
 ```

+(in a future update, this may be added as an explicit attribute change)

-You may also override ['google-authenticator']['sshd_pamd_'] attribute if the location is different.
+You may also override ['google-authenticator']['sshd_pamd'] attribute if the location is different.

 Note that this cookbook makes a changes on the pam file through the use of Chef::Util::FileEdit:insert_line_if_no_match().
 If you are running a version of Chef client earlier than 10.16.x, this cookbook may not work.